 Research Opportunities at Home and Abroad

-Designed to combine class experience and scholarship with experiential learning, the program allows students to make trips to various museum exhibitions, work in our Classical Artifact Research Center, learn to improve verbal and written skills, understand aesthetic creativity within the ancient world, consider the problems of historical and archaeological preservation, gain insight into archival documentation of antiquity, learn digital technologies, and gain expertise in visual media related to the ancient world (slides, digital databases, Internet resources).
+Designed to combine class experience and scholarship with experiential learning, the Master's Program in Ancient Greek and Roman Studies offers students many firsthand opportunities to understand aesthetic creativity within the ancient world, investigate the problems of historical and archaeological preservation, gain insight into archival documentation of antiquity, learn digital technologies, and gain expertise in visual media related to the ancient world (including slides, digital databases, and Internet resources).

 Research opportunities include summer archaeological fieldwork, research, and/or study with the following programs: